vikchupak/Databases/MongoDB/MongoDB.md

 In MongoDB there are no ACID constrains like unique, required or even out-the-box transactions(which causes race condition problems).

 The only way to enforce uniqueness is to create unique index.
-But it is more like workaround.
+But it is more like a workaround.\
-Mongoose can validate required, but it is the validation on ODM/code level, not the DBMS.
+Mongoose can validate required, but it is the validation on ODM/code level, not the DBMS.\
-There is no transactions in operations like with ACID.
+There is no ACID transactions out-the-box.

 MongoDB follows BASE transaction model.